harvard-dce/mh-opsworks/README.zadara.md

   proxy.
 * Add the `mh-opsworks-recipes::create-squid-proxy-for-storage-cluster` recipe
   to the layer's `setup` lifecycle.
 Run it to create the squid3 proxy.
+* Add a rule to the layer's security group (e.g. Utility) that opens port 3128 to the IP of your VPSA
 * Create an s3 bucket to hold your snapshots.
 Default policies and access controls should be fine.
 * Create an IAM user with access credentials and a inline policy that looks